lextoumbourou/notes/content/comp_investing_part_1.md

 ## [Signature Track](#signature-track)

 Tucker's class was one of the first to utilise Coursera's [Signature Track](http://blog.coursera.org/post/40080531667/signaturetrack).
 Which, for a $50 (AUS) fee, provides identity verification through ID scans and "keystroke biometric" profiling (apparently a [thing](http://en.wikipedia.org/wiki/Efficient-market_hypothesis))</a> and is therefore able to give you a credible certificate.
 I decided to sign up for it and I'm glad I did.
-My problem with MOOCs is that I often find myself distracted with life halfway through, and emptily promise that I'll "finish it one day". <span class="pull_quote right">But, by being slightly out of pocket though Signature Track, I felt a sense of commitment that helped me prioritise the course.</span> Though I didn't like the idea initially, I think Coursera's hard course start and end dates helps with this too.
+My problem with MOOCs is that I often find myself distracted with life halfway through, and emptily promise that I'll "finish it one day". <span class="pull_quote right">But, by being slightly out of pocket though Signature Track, I felt a sense of commitment that helped me prioritise the course.</span> Though I didn't like the idea initially, I think Coursera's hard course start and end dates help with this too.

 Interestingly, according to Tucker's blog, the "completion rate for MOOC students who invested ... at the beginning of the course for a validated certificate was 99.0%."
-A good sign for MOOCs, who journalists seem to love to bemoan for their apparently [low completion rates](http://www.timeshighereducation.co.uk/news/mooc-completion-rates-below-7/2003710.article).
+A good sign for MOOCs, who journalists love to bemoan for their apparently [low completion rates](http://www.timeshighereducation.co.uk/news/mooc-completion-rates-below-7/2003710.article).

 <div class="img-annotated">
     <img src="/images/comp_investing_verified.jpg" alt="Signature track">